 Retirement Planning Services

-As a result of Code Update, Massachusetts adopts the federal exclusion for the employee fringe benefit of retirement planning advice or information provided to an employee and his spouse by an employer maintaining a qualified employer plan.
+Massachusetts adopts the federal exclusion from an employee’s wages for the value of any retirement planning advice or information provided to an employee and his spouse by an employer maintaining a qualified employer plan.

 Qualified employer plans include: